Vinodbiradar09/truestate/docs/architecture.md

 debouncing :- i have used useDebounceCallback from the usehooks-ts with 300ms to 500ms delay to prevent excessive api calls while typing database query :- implemented the postgresql `ILIKE` operator for case-insensitive pattern matching , using the raw queries was very hard for me becoz i loose the types and manual writing queries with exact syntax is hard for me becoz i used to depend more on the orm's
-Multi-field Search:- Single search input queries both `customer_name` and `phone_number` fields using SQL `OR` condition State Management:- Search query synced with URL parameters, enabling shareable links and browser navigation User Experience:- Input updates instantly in UI while API calls are debounced, with a clear button for quick reset
+Multi-field Search:- single search input queries both `customer_name` and `phone_number` fields using SQL `OR` condition State Management:- search query synced with URL parameters, enabling shareable links and browser navigation User Experience:- input updates instantly in ui while API calls are debounced, with a clear button for quick reset

 **Technical Details:**
 ```sql